Supreme Court ends affirmative action: Read the full decision here

-In a landmark decision that will surely have far-reaching impacts on the college admissions process, the United States Supreme Court has ruled against the way Harvard and University of North Carolina admit students — marking the end to affirmative action and considering race in the admissions process.
+In a landmark decision that will have far-reaching implications in how colleges and universities select their students, the United States Supreme Court has ruled against Harvard and the University of North Carolina's admissions policy that relied in part on racial considerations.

-The decision came down on Thursday morning, representing a major shift in legal precedent for institutions of higher learning in the United States.
+Thursday's decision by the court's conservative majority represents a major shift in legal precedent for institutions of higher education and essentially strikes down affirmative action in college admissions.

-The country's highest court ruled that admissions programs at both Harvard and UNC violated the Equal Protection Clause.
+The country's highest court ruled that admissions programs at both Harvard and UNC violated the Equal Protection Clause of the Constitution.

+The court's three liberals, Justices Elena Kagan, Sonia Sotomayor and Ketanji Brown Jackson, dissented.

 You can read the full decision here: